 Laurence Katz, MD, FRCPC

-Cincinnati, OH (United States) Nicholas L. Salsman, PhD, ABPP, is an associate professor of psychology at Xavier University where he is the director of the Xavier University Psychological Services Center and runs the Xavier University Dialectical Behavior Therapy (DBT) program.
+Cincinnati, OH (United States) Nicholas L. Salsman, PhD, ABPP, is a professor of psychology at Xavier University where he is the director of the Xavier University Psychological Services Center and runs the Xavier University Dialectical Behavior Therapy (DBT) program.
+Dr. Salsman is a fellow of the American Psychological Association, Society for Clinical Psychology.
 Dr. Salsman received his BA from Transylvania University and his PhD in clinical psychology from the University of Louisville.
 He completed an internship at the adult and child psychiatry departments of Vanderbilt University.
 He also served as a postdoctoral fellow and research associate for Dr. Marsha Linehan at the Behavioral Research and Therapy Clinics (BRTC) at the University of Washington from 2005-2007.
 While at the BRTC, he served as a DBT therapist on two large randomized clinical trials of DBT and an adherence coder on two research trials.
 He has published on topics including DBT, Borderline Personality Disorder, and emotion regulation.
 He has regularly given local, national, and international workshops, presentations, and invited talks on DBT, has consulted with and trained clinicians at various facilities, and trains and supervises doctoral clinical psychology students.
 Dr. Salsman has received grant funding to develop adaptations of DBT for older adults with complicated grieving and older adults with chronic pain.
 He is licensed as a psychologist in the state of Ohio.

 All team members must read the following prior to Part: